 Visual consistency (style)

 Users should never question the integrity of a product.
 The same colors, fonts, and icons should be present throughout the product.
-Don’t change visual styles within your product for no apparent reason.
+Be sure to always reference your design system manager to ensure you don’t change visual styles within your product for no apparent reason.
 For example, a Submit button on one page of your site should look the same on any other page.

 Functional consistency (behavior)